 Pai is famous for its beautiful waterfalls.
 If you want to visit them, the best time is actually during or right after the rainy season as they are usually full of water around this time of the year.

-If you want to know more benefits of traveling during rainy season check our Southeast Asia Rainy Season Guide.
+If you want to know more benefits of traveling during the rainy season check our Southeast Asia Rainy Season Guide.

 Pam Bok Waterfall